Newport County A.F.C.: Ownership

-In 2015 following the sale of the club by majority shareholder Les Scadding to supporters, Newport County AFC Supporters Society Limited was established with guidance from the UK Government backed charity Supporters Direct.
+In 2015 following the sale of the club by majority shareholder Les Scadding, Newport County AFC Supporters Society Limited was established with guidance from the UK Government backed charity Supporters Direct.
 The Society is established as a trust with an elected board, yearly elections, regular AGMs, and fee-based supporter ownership.

 As a Registered Society under the Co-operative and Community Benefit Societies Act 2014) the group acquired a majority shareholding in the football club's trading body, Newport Association Football Club Limited.

-As a result of this model, the supporters trust members elect a board of between 6 and 12 Directors.
-The board has established that it will aim to operate with 9 directors, with a mixed model of elected and co-opted (unelected) directors.
+The supporters trust members elected a board of between 6 and 12 Directors.
+The board established that it would aim to operate with 9 directors, with a mixed model of elected and co-opted (unelected) directors.
 Directors are elected to three-year terms.
 In 2017 Peter Madigan and Mark Crook were co-opted to serve as unelected directors.

-In 2017 a leaked resignation letter by director Charlie Hopkins made allegations against some serving directors which were disputed by the Trust Board.
+In 2017 a leaked resignation letter by director Charlie Hopkins he made allegations against some serving directors which were disputed by the Trust Board.